Adolf Hitler's Munich apartment: Postwar period

 When the Allies occupied Munich in 1945, they found the apartment exactly as Hitler had left it.
-Vogue photographer Lee Miller caught the public imagination by taking a bath in Hitler's tub.
+Vogue photographer Lee Miller caught the public imagination by being photographed taking a bath in Hitler's tub on April 30, 1945, coincidentally the same day that Hitler committed suicide.
 The building served as the headquarters of the American Section during the immediate postwar period.

 Today

 The building still stands and is occupied by the Munich Financing Office for the state of Bavaria.
 The second floor, Hitler's former apartment, houses the headquarters of the regional police of Munich and is not open to the public.